 So H.O.P.E is 30…

-As I look back over our first thirty years, I see a steady process of development that began with a study of how to help my surgical patients identify a core passion which they had in their earliest memories and then nurture it.
+Here are some welcoming thoughts from Ken Hamilton, MD, H.O.P.E’s founder: As I look back over our first thirty years, I see a steady process of development that began with a study of how to help my surgical patients identify a core passion which they had in their earliest memories and then nurture it.
 To put it in other words, I became a human development coach!
 Then in the 1980’s I learned about support groups and guided imagery, and incorporated those skills into my practice.
 What began for cancer patients benefited a host of other challenges.
-This process grew and evolved, reaching maturity earlier this year.
+This process grew and evolved, reaching maturity earlier this year (2017).

-H.O.P.E’S Board of Directors recognized that they were ready to take H.O.P.E. as far as it could go, building on a motto that first appeared in 1988: “H.O.P.E. is everywhere for everyone”.
-With our development solid and virtually complete, we were called to become marketers and promoters of what we stand for.
+H.O.P.E’S Board of Directors has recognized that they are ready to take H.O.P.E. as far as it could go, building on a motto that first appeared in 1988: “H.O.P.E. is everywhere for everyone”.
+With our development solid and virtually complete this July, we were called to become marketers and promoters of that for which we stand: our commitment to that principle Hamilton learned as a second-year medical student in the McGill University Faculty of Medicine, to promise that we would do everything in our power to help (people) “get on with their lives.”

 The full meaning of a 2014 dream about the wreck of a driverless train off its tracks crashing into the waters of Penobscot Bay with the loss of all on board became clear earlier this year… it was our oh-so-strange political executive and legislative branches that were off the tracks and headed toward a catastrophic disaster.
 In the dream I found my way through the smashed undergrowth into a dark, dark forest.
 With the help of the trees in that forest, I found my way onto open land and a large railroad terminus with trains at platforms waiting for all those humans who were coming out of that dark forest.
 When full, their engineers closed the doors and headed out on converging tracks becoming a single track leading to a lovely light on the horizon.

-What H.O.P.E. has learned during its developing years is to help people find their way through that dark forest, which is likely to confront just about every one of us humans.
-Here, it comprises all of us who began their journey by working their way through the wreckage left by the train wreck.
+What H.O.P.E. has learned during its developing years is to help people find their way through that dark forest, which is likely to confront just about every one of us humans, and “get on with their lives”.
+This comprises all of us who began their journey by working their way through the wreckage left by the train wreck.

-We need your help in experiencing what we have to offer.
+We need your help in experiencing and sharing what we have to offer.
+There is not one human being who can not benefit from this support.
 We’ve shown you how to do this work.
 Your personal initiative in convening H.O.P.E. groups that rely on the H.O.P.E.
 Goldbook to keep the group headed toward that lovely light of our potential in a living, loving Universe, in which all human beings are created equal with individual dreams and core passions.
 Yes, we are all one.
 Please feel free to contact us, and we’ll keep looking for you.

 Looking for support in your healing process?